WLD10/visual-argument-2025spring/README.md

 ## Inspiration

-I've always been a chronic overthinker, over analyzing every situation to only find the best solution through everything.
+I've always been a chronic overthinker, overanalyzing every situation to only find the best solution through everything.
 I've started to realize that the best way to live is by simply living, because I can never recover possible choices from the past, only focus on what new ones can create my future.